instafluff/SentimentCalculator/README.md

 # SentimentCalculator
-Positive / Negative SENTIENTS FROM THE MATRIX
+Positive / Negative SENTIENT SENTIMENT CALCULATOR FROM THE MATRIX